Mandala Massage Brighton

 Do I need to wear a mask?

 This is up to you.
 I'm 100% happy to wear a mask for the duration of your visit.
-I'll ask if this is preferable for you during your consultation.
+Please let me know when you book if you would like me to do this.

 Is there parking?